 You say yes to every request even when you don’t have time.
 You apologize for things that aren’t your fault.
 You avoid conflict so much that you agree with people when you actually disagree with them.
 You’re exhausted from making everyone else happy while your own needs get ignored.

 People-pleasing feels like being kind, but really it’s running yourself into the ground trying to control how others see you.
-You’re terrified that saying no will make people angry or disappointed, so you overcommit and underdeliver on your own wellbeing.
+You’re terrified that saying no will make people angry, so you say yes until you’re burned out beyond exhaustion.

 Therapy for people-pleasing in Philadelphia helps when you’re tired of being everyone’s go-to person and want to learn how to prioritize yourself without feeling guilty about it.